pln-planning-tools/Starmap/User Guide.md

 1. startIndex = Find a [Tasklist](#tasklist-syntax) or [Children](#children-syntax) header
 2. endIndex = Find the end of the [Tasklist](#tasklist-syntax) or [Children](#children-syntax) section.
-3. Convert all of the lines between `startIndex` and `endIndex` into an array
+3. Convert all of the lines between `startIndex` and `endIndex` into an array.
-4. Map over all the lines, parsing each line and returning either a URL or null
+4. Map over all the lines, parsing each line and returning either a URL or `null`.
-   * If a valid [Github Issue identifier](#github-issue-identifier), we return a URL
+   * If a valid [Github Issue identifier](#github-issue-identifier), we return a URL.
-   * If not, we return null
+   * If not, we return `null`.
 5. Filter out all null items in the lines array.
 6. Convert each item to a child and return the result.